harunalbayrak/graduation-app/README.md

 - Activities of apps (hosts) can be trackable thanks to dns proxy.

 # To Do​
+- Activities leading icon will be change to the number of times occurred the activity.
 - Activities of apps will be edited in terms of elements of class. (number of times etc.)
-- Activities trailing icon will be change to the number of times occurred the activity.
 - Second screen of the activities and the blocked activites screen will be edited accordingly.
 - Statistics screen will be updated.
 - Settings screen will be updated.